agronholm/aionursery/README.rst

   :target: https://coveralls.io/github/aiolibs/aionursery?branch=master
   :alt: Code Coverage

+.. warning:: This library is is no longer being maintained.
+Use anyio_ instead.

 This library implements a task supervisor concept for asyncio_ in the likeness of `trio's nurseries`_ nurseries.
 It was inspired by a `blog entry`_ by Nathaniel J. Smith.